 Do you enjoy working with technology and hope to broaden your job prospects?
 Earning a bachelor's in computer programming online will open doors to a variety of technical careers in areas like networking, project development, and network security, all while affording you the flexibility to keep working while pursuing your education.
 During your degree, you'll build a foundation within the field and dive deep into fundamental topics such as programming languages, operating systems, and data structures and algorithms.
 Additionally, you'll find that many online bachelor's programs offer courses in specialized computer programming topics that cater to your interests and future goals.

-What are the most affordable computer programming bachelor's programs of 2020?
+What are the most affordable computer programming bachelor's programs?
 Here are our top 10:

 |#1||Western Governors University Salt Lake City, UT|